10 Financial Resolutions for 2019

 “If you begin to make small healthy changes to your diet, increase exercise in small increments, and practice yoga and meditation, you will feel better,” says Deborah Bauer, a distinguished senior instructor of finance at the University of Oregon.
 “Feeling better will lead to wiser financial decisions that focus on the long term.”

 Not all industries and areas of the country offer the same opportunities.
-For example, the best city for jobseekers in 2018 – Scottsdale, AZ, according to WalletHub research – has more than one job opening per unemployed resident.
-Meanwhile, the worst city for jobseekers – Detroit, MI – has just one opening for every five unemployed residents.
+For example, the best city for jobseekers in 2018 – Chandler, AZ, according to WalletHub research – has 66% more job openings per unemployed resident than the worst city for jobseekers, Shreveport, LA.

 Ask the Experts: Making & Keeping New Year’s Resolutions